 2. Paper-Based Take-Home Work

-Families find comfort in the structure and routine that simplicity that paper-based activities provide.
+Families find comfort in the structure, routine, and simplicity that paper-based activities provide.
 Products such as workbooks and flashcards are easy to use and provide good practice for skills and concepts covered in class.
 They are a good option for providing families with a user-friendly opportunity to engage in their child’s education.

 3. Manipulatives & Resources

-Instructional best practices encourage hands-on learning which provides students with the ability to not understand a concept, but also the ability to apply the concept as higher levels.
-Manipulatives and other related resources allow learning to be student-centered and guided as student engage with concepts beyond foundational applications.
+Instructional best practices encourage hands-on learning, which provides students with the ability to understand a concept, but also the ability to apply the concept at higher levels.
+Manipulatives and other related resources allow learning to be student-centered and guided as students engage with concepts beyond foundational applications.

 4. Games & Activities

-Games and activities are a great way for families to have a positive and non-threatening learning experience with their children.
-These can feel less like learning, and more like spending quality time as a family which we know helps children in all areas of development.
+Math and reading activities and games are a great way for families to have a positive and non-threatening learning experience with their children.
+These can feel less like learning, and more like spending quality time as a family, which we know helps children in all areas of development.
 These experiences are exciting for students and families encouraging a level of participation that you may not see otherwise if solely traditional paper-based activities are utilized.

 Family engagement special events range in design and creativity.
 The sky is the limit!
 Be it hosting a book fair, conducting a Read Around the World event, or family nights for literacy and math, these special events are exciting for families if they are thoughtful and effective in their planning, communication, design, and execution.